zimmed/typedoc-plugin-respect-name-tag/README.md

 Typedoc has the ability to discover and load typedoc plugins found in node_modules.

-If unsure, you can always run typedoc with `--plugin typedoc-plugin-respect-name-tag` argument to enforce plugin's execution.
+If unsure, you can always run typedoc with `--plugin @zimmed/typedoc-plugin-respect-name-tag` argument to enforce plugin's execution.

 ## TODO (from original readme)